Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Slide the outer bag fabric – right side out, inside of the lining fabric – inside out.

 - Match up the top seams and the side seams and pin in place.

 - Sew around the top edges, using a 1″ seam allowance.
 Leave an opening between the handles on one side so you can turn the bag right side out.

 - Then, pull the outer bag fabric out, through the opening that you just left, until all fabric is right side out.

 - Place the lining inside the bag.

-- Tuck the edges of the opening towards the inside, 1″ = 2.50 cm and iron flat.
+- Tuck the edges of the opening towards the inside, 1″ and iron flat.

 - Close the opening by sewing all along the upper edge of the tote, where the outer fabric meets the lining fabric.
-I added an extra stitch, 1/4″ = 0.60 cm below the upper stitch as added design and to give the handles extra strength.
+I added an extra stitch, 1/4″ below the upper stitch as added design and to give the handles extra strength.

 - Now you can embellish your bag with tassels, stitched to the ribbon, a fabric flower or anything that might strike your fancy.

 And that’s it!
-The instructions on this color block tote bag tutorial may seem like a lot but it’s only because I wanted to show photos for ever important steps.
-Making the bag went really easily and smoothly though!
-I love how pretty and sturdy this tote bag turned out and I plan to make a couple more with different fabric.
+The instructions on this color block tote bag may seem like a lot but it’s only because I wanted to show photos and detailed instructions for every step.
+Making the bag went on really easily and smoothly though!
+I love how pretty and sturdy this tote bag turned out and I plan to make a couple more in different fabric choices.
 Maybe change the design a bit too.
 Or the pattern.
 Oh, the possibilities!